wendyverdonk93/docs/content/integrations/plugins/shopware6/manual.md

 #### Composer installation steps

-Run the following command in the root of your Shopware shop directory.
+Run the following command in the root of your Shopware root directory.
 Make sure the composer is installed on your hosting server.

 ```
 composer require multisafepay/shopware6